varnish/Varnish-Book/varnish_book.rst

    ..
 Covered in this book:

-   This book covers technical topics for Varnish Cache and Varnish Plus Products.
-   Table `Topics Covered in This Book and Their Availability in Varnish Cache and Varnish Plus`_  shows the these topics and their availability for Varnish Cache users and Varnish Plus customers.
+   `Table 1 <#tables-1>`_ shows the topics covered in this book and their availability for Varnish Cache users and Varnish Plus customers.
    For more detailed information about the Varnish Plus offer, please visit https://www.varnish-software.com/what-is-varnish-plus.

 Varnish Software